TOLOSAT/gravimetry-payload/README.md

 The user must have some knowledge of python to write scripts, but many basic functions hae aleady been written and can be called from other scripts.

+# ==== Geopotential models ====
+This tool was mainly built around the "EGM2008" Earth Gravity Model, and the "WGS84" earthixed terestrial reference system.
+The data in this model can be found at: https://earth-info.nga.mil/GandG///wgs84/gravitymod/egm2008/egm08_wgs84.html The original tool was made by  the U.S. National Geospatial-Intelligence Agency (NGA) EGM Development Team.
+The code and coefficients were designed for Fortran.
+A quick script to re-write the coefficients into numpy arrays has been written.

 # ==== Just the Geoid please ====
-IF ALL YOU WANT TO DO IS CALCULATE THE GEOID ELEVATION AT LAT/LONG COORDINATES, I'M NOT DONE CODING IT AND THE FUNCTIONS DO NOT MAKE SENSE YET.
+IF ALL YOU WANT TO DO IS CALCULATE THE GEOID ELEVATION AT LAT/LONG COORDINATES, I'M NOT DONE CODING THAT YET.
+THE FUNCTIONS DO NOT MAKE SENSE,SEND ME THE RIGHT ONES IF YOU KNOW THEM.
 GIVE ME SOME TIME, THANKS.

 # ==== Sources and material ====
-It is important to understand the concepts behing the geopotential, the geoid, the refference ellipsoid, spherical harmonics, Stokes coefficients.
+It is important to understand the concepts behing the geopotential, the geoid, the reference ellipsoid, spherical harmonics, Stokes coefficients.

 The main sources for the mathematics involved in this code are: